On Competitive Analysis for Polling Systems: Abstract

 \section{Abstract}

 Polling systems have been widely studied, however most of these studies focus on polling systems with renewal processes for arrivals and random variables for service times.
 There is a need driven by practical applications to study polling systems with arbitrary arrivals (not restricted to time-varying or in batches) and revealed service time upon a job's arrival.
-To address that need, our work considers a polling system with generic setting and for the first time provides the worst case analysis for online scheduling policies in this system.
-We provide conditions for the existence of constant competitive ratio for this system, and also the competitive ratios for several well-studied policies such as cyclic exhaustive, gated and \emph{l}-limited policies, Stochastic Largest Queue policy, One Machine policy and Gittins Index policy for polling systems.
-We show that any policy with (1) purely static, (2) queue-length based or (3) job-processing-time based routing discipline does not have a competitive ratio smaller than $k$, where $k$ is the number of queues.
-Finally, a mixed strategy is provided for a practical scenario where setup time is large but bounded.
+To address that need, our work considers a polling system with generic setting and for the first time provides the worst-case analysis for online scheduling policies in this system.
+We provide conditions for the existence of constant competitive ratios, and competitive lower bounds for general scheduling policies in polling systems.
+Our work also bridges the queueing and scheduling communities by proving the competitive ratios for several well-studied policies in the queueing literature, such as cyclic policies with exhaustive, gated or $l$-limited service disciplines for polling systems.